 Practice 3: Use a Quality VPN

 Stay safe online with a VPN.
 Cybercriminals can intercept your traffic to steal sensitive data.
-Get CyberGhost VPN to make sure no one can track your online activity.
-We encrypt your traffic with 256-bit AES encryption, the strongest VPN protection on the market, to make it impossible for anyone to read your traffic.
+CyberGhost VPN encrypts your traffic with 256-bit AES encryption, the strongest VPN protection on the market, which makes it impossible for anyone to read your traffic.

 Practice 4: Use Strong Passwords